hashintel/hash/packages/hash/README.md

     1. You can optionally force a rebuild of the docker containers by adding the `--build` argument(**this is necessary if changes have been made to the graph query layer).
 It's recommended to do this whenever updating your branch from upstream**.

     1. You can keep external services running between app restarts by adding the `--detach` argument to run the containers in the background.
-It's then possible to tear down the external services with `yarn external-services down`.
+It is possible to tear down the external services with `yarn external-services down`.

 1. Launch app services: